sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * Removed max number of events to retrieve option.
 * Added options to set the start offset for list view.
 * Added Italian translation (thanks to Francesco Paccagnella of [pacca.it](http://www.pacca.it/)).
-* Added French translation files.
+* Added French translation files provided by Vincent Bray.
+* Fixed PHP error during upgrade.

 = 2.0.3.1 =